covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.7.6 =
 Updated C9 Posts Grid to fix security bug.
 Updated build tools for React and Node.
+Some bug fixes for WordPress 6.7

 = 1.7.5 =
 Removed width support for cover block causing some issues in backend.
 Core width controls work just fine.